The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift

-The isotropic stochastic gravitational-wave background (SGWB) density has been constrained in previous studies \citep{abbott2021upper,abac2025upper}.
+The isotropic SGWB density has been constrained in previous studies \citep{abbott2021upper,abac2025upper}.
 Similarly, \citet{abbott2021search} investigated anisotropic features using data from the first three observing runs.
 In this work, we present the first upper limit on the non-stationary nature of the SGWB, derived from publicly available strain data from the O3 and O4a observing runs of LIGO–Hanford (H1) and LIGO–Livingston (L1) \citep{abbott2023open,ligo2025open}.
 We exclude data from earlier observing runs and from the Virgo detector \citep{abbott2023open,ligo2025open}, as their comparatively higher noise levels would increase computational cost without offering significant improvement in sensitivity.

 We place an upper limit on the spectral covariance using a template-weighted optimal estimator, where the templates are constructed from simulated BH populations.
-The resulting upper limits on the spectral covariance amplitude—represented by the covariance between 25 Hz and 30 Hz—lie in the range of $(4$–$5.3)\times10^{-15}$ across different population templates.
-Similarly, we place upper bounds on the merger rate of PBH binaries, $\mathcal{R}_{\rm PBH}(z = 1)$, in the range $(2.4\times10^{4}$–$2.3\times10^{2})~\mathrm{Gpc^{-3} yr^{-1}}$ for log-normal mass distributions with median masses in the range ($20~M_{\odot} - 120~M_{\odot}$).
+The resulting upper limits on the spectral covariance amplitude—represented by the covariance between frequencies of 25 Hz and 30 Hz—lie in the range of $(8.3~-~21.5)\times10^{-15}$ across different population templates.
+Similarly, we place upper bounds on the merger rate of PBH binaries, $\mathcal{R}_{\rm PBH}(z = 1)$, in the range ($7.2 \times 10^{4}$ - $4.1 \times 10^{2})\,\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$, depending on the characteristic mass scale and the width of the assumed log-normal mass distribution.

 This paper is organized as follows.
-In Sec. \ref{Sec:SGWB}, we discuss the black hole binary (BHB) population models along with the SGWB density and its spectral covariance generated by these populations.
+In Sec. \ref{Sec:SGWB}, we discuss the BHB population models along with the SGWB density and its spectral covariance generated by these populations.
 In Sec. \ref{Meth}, we describe the cross-correlation estimator of the SGWB and the estimator of its spectral covariance.
 In Sec. \ref{Result}, we present the results of our spectral covariance analysis, and derive upper limits on the amplitude of the spectral correlation of the SGWB density and the merger rate of the high redshift BHB population.
 Finally, in Sec. \ref{conc}, we summarize our conclusions and discuss prospects for future work.